-Recommended Sanctions: Suspension from the university for one or more terms with a notation of "academic disciplinary suspension" placed on a student's transcript for the period of suspension.
+Recommended Sanctions: Suspension from the university for one or more terms, with a notation of "academic disciplinary suspension" placed on a student's transcript for the period of suspension, and a failing grade in the course.

 Level Four Violations

 Level four violations are the most serious breaches of academic integrity.
 They include repeat offenses of level three violations.